-3. The science of dating and the study of time in relation to the earth's history as revealed by geological data.
+Geochronology involves the research of dating and the study of time in relation to the Earth's history as revealed by geological data.

 2. The branch of geology that studies the movement of subsurface water through rocks and the effect of moving water on rocks, including their erosion.